gregorhd/interactive_rasterstats/README.md

 # Solid Waste Quick Assessment Tool
 > Quickly compute, and display on a map, the amount of solid waste generated per week per municipal jurisdiction, and the amount of uncollected solid waste per service area.
 Applicable to any of the around 30+ countries covered by the [HRSL](https://ciesin.columbia.edu/data/hrsl/#data) at 1 arc-second resolution (2015 data) or globally at 30 arc-second resolution through the [GPW](https://sedac.ciesin.columbia.edu/data/set/gpw-v4-population-count-rev11/data-download) raster (2000, 2005, 2010, 2015 and 2020 data).

 This script will compute two statistics (both in metric tonnes): the amount of solid waste generated per week per municipal jurisdiction, and the amount of uncollected solid waste generated in each 'service area', i.e. the area of a municipal jurisdiction for which a service provider (e.g. contractor or municipal department) provides solid waste collection services.

+Both statitistcs are presented in a rank-ordered list and as a choropleth map.
 An interactive slider allows for adjusting the assumption on solid waste generated per capita per day.
 Both lists and maps are then updated in real-time.

-Both statitistcs are presented in a rank-ordered list and as a choropleth map.
 The example below shows the outputs for Lagos State in Nigeria, using dummy data for service areas.

 ![Screen capture of outputs 1 and 2](output1and2.png)
 ![Screen capture of output 3](output3.png)

+## How it works

+The script performs simple algebra on the pixel values of a raster layer representing population estimates and adds them as zonal statistics to new attribute fields for two sets of polygon features before plotting each on a map.
+Each step in the calculation is modularised as a sub-task in a sequence of functions, as pictured below.

+![Process diagram][process.png]

 ## Installation